EaglesFans/Statistical-Inference-Course-Project/Statistical Inference Course Project Part 1 R0.md

 ## Sample               0.7817394 0.6111165
 ## Theoretical          0.7905694 0.6250000
 ```
-#### ANS) We can confirm from the above table that the difference between sample standard deviation and theoretical one is minimal, and the value of the sample variation and theoretical variation is close.
+#### ANS) We can confirm from the above table that the difference between sample standard deviation and theoretical one is minimal, and the values of the sample variance and theoretical variance are close.

 ## Q3.
 Show that the distribution is approximately normal.
 ### Convert sample_mean into a data frame.